Advertisement

 How to deep clean a grinder

-Residue can harden, or simply accumulate past the point of a quick scrub being effective.
-This is your cue to try an alternative cleaning method.
+Staying on top of cleaning makes our lives easier.
+If you put it off too long, residue hardens and accumulates past the point of a quick scrub being enough.
+That’s your cue to try an alternative cleaning method.

-• Freezing your grinder: Make sure all pieces are lying upright.
-Keep everything in the freezer for 30 minutes, or however long it takes for residue to loosen its grip.
-It’ll break into small, brittle clumps that you may be able to remove with a toothpick or soft-bristled brush.
-Then, soak the components in alcohol before rinsing and drying.
+• Freezing my grinder: Keeping all pieces lying upright, I’ll stash my grinder in the freezer for 30 minutes, or however long it takes for gunk to loosen its grip.
+Ideally, the residue will break into small, brittle clumps that I can remove with a toothpick or soft-bristled brush.
+Then, I soak the components in alcohol before rinsing and drying.

-• Soaking your grinder overnight: If there’s no freezer available, try soaking your grinder for more than just 30 to 60 minutes.
-Adding coarse kosher salt or sea salt to the alcohol can help.
-Complete all other steps as normal.
+• Soaking my grinder overnight: More often than not, I’ll deep clean my grinder by soaking it in isopropyl for more than just 30 to 60 minutes.
+I might also add coarse kosher salt or sea salt to the alcohol, which acts as a second solvent.
+After that, I’ll complete all other steps as normal.

 How to clean a plastic grinder

-Disassemble and empty out your plastic grinder like you would a metal one.
-Fill the large container with warm water and three tablespoons of soap, then fully submerge your pieces for six to seven hours.
-An overnight soak should do the trick.
+Here’s what I’d recommend: disassemble and empty out plastic grinders the same as a metal one.
+Fill a large container with warm water and three tablespoons of soap, then fully submerge all pieces for six to seven hours.
 Scrub with a brush and scrape away excess residue, as needed.
+Simple enough.

-Sadly, these grinders are easily damaged by chemicals and heat.
-Stick to metal if you want longevity.
-While dirt-cheap plastic and acrylic grinders aren’t hard to find, affordable metal grinders are also available if you shop around.
+Sadly, plastic grinders are easily damaged by chemicals and heat.
+Metal is superior for longevity.
+While dirt-cheap plastic and acrylic herb grinders aren’t hard to find, very affordable metal grinders are also available if you shop around.

 How to clean a wooden grinder

-Wooden grinders aren’t for everyone.
-To prevent damage, clean them carefully and stay away from sharp or stiff-bristled tools, as these can scrape up the wood.
-Not only do scratches look bad, but residue can also get caught in the indents.
+Wooden grinders aren’t a common choice, but they do exist.
+To prevent damage, I’d clean them very carefully and suggest staying away from sharp or stiff-bristled tools, as they can scrape up the wood.
+Not only do scratches look bad, but they can capture residue and bacteria.

 Wood is a porous material.
-Don’t wash wooden grinders with water, and avoid chemicals like isopropyl alcohol, as both can be absorbed and cause damage.
-At most, use a lightly dampened cloth to give the grinder a gentle wipe down.
+Don’t wash wooden grinders with water, and avoid harsh chemicals like isopropyl alcohol, as both can be absorbed and cause damage.
+At most, I’d recommend using a damp cloth to give the grinder a gentle wipe down.

-You're pretty much limited to brushing away any build-up.
-Periodically applying food-grade oil can protect the wood and simplify cleaning, though.
+Wood grinder users are limited to brushing away build-up, for the most part.
+Periodically applying food-grade oil to the grinder’s surface may protect the wood and simplify cleaning.

-Can you boil a grinder to clean it?
+Can I boil a grinder to clean it?

 Vaping360 placeholder image